Hampo/daeyalt-essence-mine/README.md

-# Example
+# Daeyalt Essence Mine
-An example greeter plugin
+A plugin to add timers and notifications to the Daeyalt Essence mine.